HarrisonKramer/optiland/docs/gallery/optimization.rst

 Optimization
 ============

-These examples demonstrate the optimization capabilities of optical systems using Optiland.
+These examples demonstrate the optimization capabilities of optical systems using **Optiland**.

 .. _gallery_optimization: